 Chrystal: You have to receive that.

-Jim: You know, you’ve touched on this, and it’s something I’m learning more and more every time I speak to a woman who has gone through difficulty.
-The capacity for women to look at their own hearts first, to, in some ways, wear the guilt of their circumstances, it’s an amazing thing.
+Jim: You know, you, you’ve touched on this, and it’s something I’m learning more and more every time I speak to a woman who has gone through difficulty.
+The capacity for women to look at their own hearts first, to, in some ways, where the guilt of their circumstances, it’s an amazing thing.
 I think we men, we shove it off.
-Our egos are too big to say, you know, “Yeah, it was the other guy’s fault.”
+Our egos are too big (laughs) to say, “You know, eh, yeah, it was the other guy’s fault.”
 Women own it.
-They – they dwell on it.
+They, they dwell on it.
 They think about it.
-Speak to the woman who is experiencing that kind of valley right now, and she’s feeling guilt.
+Speak to the women who is experiencing that kind of valley right now, and she’s feeling guilt.
 She’s feeling-

 Chrystal: Yes.
 Well, here’s the thing.
-When you think about the enemy’s taunt, one of the things he taunted Eve with was “Did God really say?”
-So the antidote…
+When you think about the enemy’s taunt, one of the things he taunted Eve with was did God really say?
+So the antidote-

 Jim: Yeah, that’s true.